benhur07b/benhur07b.github.io/_posts/2020-10-26-about-qgis-versions-release-cycle-english.md

 ---
 layout: post
-title: "Ukol sa mga bersyon at release cycle ng QGIS"
+title: "About QGIS versions and release cycles"
-description: Ang post na ito ay naglalayong sagutin ang ilang katanungan ukol sa mga bersyon ng QGIS at ang kanyang release cycle.
-LTR, LR, ano nga ba ang mga ito?
-Bakit kaya kakadownload ko pa lang ng isang bersyon ng QGIS ay may bago na naman?
+description: This post seeks to answer common questions about QGIS versions and its release cycle.
+What does LR and LTR mean?
+Why does it seem like there's always a new version every month?
-tags: [foss4g, qgis, qgis3, release cycle, filipino]
+tags: [foss4g, qgis, qgis3, release cycle]
 pinned: false
 comments: true
 og_type: article